 It is amazing that the character Shun say he is gay, this word, and got out of the closet for the family in a public ceremony.
 And there is no misoginy.
 Is the first yaoi were I see a LESBIAN COUPLE, who are friends of the gay couple!
 And the women aren't mistreated, the ex is now their friend and help the relationship and recovering family ties.
 The manga shows the promoting acceptance of homossexuality in a japanese traditional family and the recovering of this space.

 I guess the chapters of the continuation of the history are still being released and translated...
 I find their sexuality very consensual also most of time except for some stuff that can be problematized.
 It freaks me out the normalization and eroticization of problematic and oppressive patterns of affection and desire yaoi and I try to rescue the good works that we are able to find.
 And surely this is one of these good works that need to be recognized.

-What it means to love someone?
-What it takes to love yourself?
+What does it mean to love someone?
+What does it take to love yourself?

 Kii Kanna’s art is soft and delicate and something I wouldn’t normally expect to find in a manga tagged with yaoi.
 It’s almost like illustrations you would expect to see in children’s storybooks.
 The characters are expressive and super cute which matches the dreamy atmosphere of the story.